RAF Angle: Location

 During 1940 the area around the Angle Peninsula Coast was selected for development into an operational air base, to be located south of the village and community of Angle, Pembrokeshire.
 Construction of the airfield involved some road closures.
 Hedges were removed, along with some levelling and drainage work.
 The site of the airfield covered most of the plateau, and by the summer of 1941 an airfield, although still incomplete, was ready for use.

 Station design

-Angle airfield was constructed with six fighter dispersal pens, each with room for four Spitfire aircraft, which were located on the south east side, and the watchtower was in one of the corners of the airfield, facing south-west.
+Angle airfield was constructed with six fighter dispersal pens, each with room for four Supermarine Spitfire aircraft, which were located on the south east side, and the watchtower was in one of the corners of the airfield, facing south-west.
 The airfield had three runways, constructed in a triangular pattern, measuring: 1463 m (4800 ft) long, 914 m (2999 ft) long, and 1097 m (3599 ft) long.
 Angle had one T2 hangar and four Blister hangars.
 A battle headquarters was installed and the airfield was defended by a windmill, converted into a pillbox.